The recipe was supposed to be released a looong time ago, but I kept tweaking it because I was not fully satisfied with the texture.

 - Transfer to a small bowl or container and stir in the acidophilus powder.
 Cover with a clean towel and let sit at room temperature for at least 24 hours.
 The cashew cream should have a light sour taste, and you should see some air bubbles.

 - Melt the coconut oil over low-medium heat.
 Measure 1 and 1/4 cup of melted coconut oil and put it in a blender.
-Add the cultured cashew cream, neutral oil, sunflower lecithin, salt, and carrot juice.
+Add 1/2 cup of cultured cashew milk, neutral oil, sunflower lecithin, salt, and carrot juice.
 Blend on high speed about 1 minute.

 - Line a 6×4-inch container with parchment paper.
 Transfer the mixture to the container and place in the freezer at least 1 hour, or until firm.
 Once firm, transfer to the refrigerator.
 It will become softer after a few hours.